ursiform/sleuth/README.md

 **Q**: What is the messaging protocol `sleuth` uses?

 **A**: Under the hood, `sleuth` marshals HTTP requests and responses into plain JSON objects and then compresses them via `gzip`.
-Instead of adding another dependency on something like Protocol buffers, `sleuth` depends on the fact that most API responses between microservices will be fairly small and it leaves the door open to ports in a wide variety of languages and languages.
+Instead of adding another dependency on something like Protocol Buffers, `sleuth` depends on the fact that most API responses between microservices will be fairly small and it leaves the door open to ports in a wide variety of languages and environments.
+One hard dependency seemed quite enough.

 **Q**: Why is it called `sleuth`?